I’ll just say this right off the bat.

 But there is nothing to find hidden in this song.
 True, it is filled with references to LSD and popular culture, but it has no overall meaning, certainly not a conspiratorial hidden one.

 It is simply a great rock classic, with great verses, subtle movements on the guitars, and a somewhat dark bass played by McCartney that enhances everything.
+It’s always hilarious to me that he is one of the most famous bass guitar players ever, but most of his fame does not come for his skill as a bassist (it should!).

 Inspired By Chuck Berry